George W. George

-George W. George (born George Warren Goldberg; February 8, 1920 – November 7, 2007) was an American theater, Broadway and film producer.
-His credits included the film My Dinner With Andre (1981) and several hit Broadway productions.
+George Warren George (né Goldberg; February 8, 1920 – November 7, 2007) was an American theater, Broadway and film producer.
+His credits included the film My Dinner with Andre (1981) and several hit Broadway productions.

 Early life

 George Warren Goldberg was born in Manhattan on February 8, 1920.
 His parents were the cartoonist Rube Goldberg and Goldberg's wife, Irma Seeman.
 George attended Williams College.

 George's father often received antisemitic hate mail for his political cartoons during World War II.
-Rube insisted that before his sons George and Thomas left for college they would change their surnames to protect themselves from this antisemitism.
+Rube insisted that before his sons George and Thomas left for college, they change their surnames to protect themselves from the antisemitism.
 When Thomas chose the last name "George", George decided to take the same surname as his brother.
 The newly renamed George W. George wanted to keep a sense of family togetherness by having the same name as his brother.